Country Western/ Bull Riding

 Davy Hill goes from obscurity to fame by riding the rankest bull alive.
 Coming from a life of poverty, the young cowboy expects his life to change for the better now that he’s a successful professional bull-rider.
 Yet, with every occurrence of good luck comes an equal dose of bad.
 He suffers a potentially career-ending injury, a string of betrayals, and much worse.
 Despite all the brutal slams he takes, he keeps getting up, because he’s a bull-rider and they never give up.

-Davy Hill climbed in the rodeo chute and straddled the massive red Brangus bull, Son of Sam—two thousand pounds of muscles and raging fury, and never ridden for eight seconds in forty-eight outings.
+Davy Hill climbed in the rodeo chute and straddled the massive red Brangus bull, Son of Sam—two thousand pounds of muscles and raging fury, and never ridden in forty-eight outings.
 Riders only lasted an average 1.8 seconds on this beast’s back.
 Then, to punish them for the audacity of attempting to ride him, the red bull would turn on the fallen rider and attack with its twelve-inch long horns.

 The owner had sawed off the tips, but that didn’t impede Son of Sam’s ability to dig beneath the breathless rider and toss him like a rag doll about the arena and then, for good measure, crash his sharp hooves on the rider’s limp body several times.
 He especially had a taste for attacking the heads of riders who wore helmets rather than hats.
-Beneath his two thousand pounds of energy, those helmets would crush like pumpkins, often giving the rider a career-ending concussion.
+Beneath his two thousand pounds of energy, those helmets would crush like pumpkins, often giving the rider career-ending concussions.

 No one in the excited Guthrie, Oklahoma crowd expected anything different tonight.
 The only question in their minds was if Davy Hill would survive his encounter with Son of Sam to ride again.
 Many regretted he had pulled a potential ride to hell.

 BUY IT NOW!

 ABOUT THE AUTHOR